Focused Abdominal Strengthening

 Core training is useful for beginners as well as experienced athletes.
 There is a full spectrum of core training exercises ranging from simple to extremely difficult.
 At Studio Maya, core training exercises are adapted to each person’s skill level and progress as one becomes stronger.
 This ensures that a person improves steadily, avoids plateaus, and does so safely.
 In addition to transforming the midsection, core training can give you something similar to the “runner’s high.”
 At Studio Maya, people have described it as “feeling very centered” and others have said that it makes them “feel invincible.”
 Though people articulate it differently, there is a general consensus that after a core workout one’s mental state feels improved.

-Upper Body and Core: this class focuses on shoulder stabilization, strengthening exercises for the pectoral and back muscles as well as the abdominal/core muscles.
+Men’s Core: this class focuses on shoulder stabilization, strengthening exercises for the pectoral and back muscles as well as the abdominal/core muscles.
 This functional training class uses body weight, the bosu, balls and cables.
 The exercises alternate between push-ups, cable exercises, planks and crunches to challenge and fatigue the upper body and core muscles.
 This class is NOT appropriate for someone with neck/back pain, shoulder dislocations or forearm pain.

 Intensive Core: this class focuses on the core muscles: the transverse abdominis, obliques, rectus abdominis, erector spinae, diaphragm and the pelvic floor muscles.
 Core training has revolutionized the abdominal workout by working the deeper abdominal muscles, especially the transverse abdominis.
 Core training differs from sit-ups and crunches even though both are working the abdomen.
 Although useful, sit-ups and crunches primarily work the superficial muscles while core training forces the deeper abdominal muscles to engage.
 This presents a greater challenge to the abdominal area producing more significant results.
 This class is NOT appropriate for someone with low back pain/injury.